niceduckdev/portfolio/src/content/projects/global-gourmet.md

 date: 2024-12-20
 ---

-This website was made in my second year at KdG for the "Communication 2" course.
-It uses the [VueJS](https://vuejs.org/) framework and uses [Tailwind](https://tailwindcss.com/) for the styling.
+This website was developed during my second year at KdG for the Communication 2 course, where I implemented VueJS as the frontend framework with Tailwind CSS for styling and Nunito as the primary typeface.

-[Nunito](https://fonts.google.com/specimen/Nunito) is used as the typeface.

-I used an open source database based on SQLite called [Pocketbase](https://pocketbase.io/).
-It is incredibly easy to set up and use.
+I used the Pocketbase backend, an open-source SQLite-based database that was straightforward to set up.

-The site is deployed on [Cloudflare Pages](https://pages.cloudflare.com/).
+The entire project is deployed on Cloudflare Pages.

-If I had to develop this website right now I would go for a more server side approach.
-The site uses VueJS's SPA router which is great for applications with a lot of client side interactivity but this wasn't the case with this website.
+While VueJS's single-page application router excelled at client-side interactivity, the project's requirements would have been better served by a server-side approach given the limited need for dynamic functionality.

 ![Global Gourmet](/images/projects/global-gourmet.webp)